Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 Similar to many state courts, the federal court system has three tiers: 1) District courts on the bottom, 2) Circuit courts in the middle, and 3) the U.S. Supreme Court at the top.1

-Federal district courts issue criminal charges, holds trials and imposes sentences.
+Federal district courts issue criminal charges, hold trials and impose sentences.

 Nevada has only one district court for the whole state, called the U.S. District Court, District of Nevada.
 It is like the federal version of Clark County District Court.